Buy Gold from Congo

 Buy Gold from Congo from #1 Authentic Gold Sellers In Africa:

-Explore the legal and certified Congo gold for sale, Buy gold from Congo with confidence.
+Buy Gold from Congo: Explore the legal and certified Congo gold for sale, Buy gold from Congo with confidence.
 Get competitive prices and ensure a secure transaction.

-As of 2022, over 2159 koz of gold came from the D.R.
+In 2022, over 2159 koz of gold came from the D.R.
 Congo making it the 6th biggest gold producer in the world.
 According to Global Delta, Congo recorded an increase in its gold production by 0.1%.

 Gold production in D.R.
 Congo is expected to increase by 0.02% from 2022 to 2026.
 Congo’s gold accounts for world’s 25 production, and the rest comes from other key producers including China 11%, Russia 8%, Canada 7% and Australia 10%.